 What We Provide

-In the meantime, we would appreciate it if you could take the following steps when you visit us:
+In the meantime, we would appreciate it if you could take the following steps when you visit us, keeping in mind that clients will not be entering the clinic with their animals.

 In an effort to keep everyone healthy, we are disinfecting point-of-contact surfaces on a regular basis.
 We are also avoiding physical contact with our clients, such as shaking hands, and we may wear gloves when handling our patients.
 We ask for your understanding in these matters.